 Add the pitted cherries, sugar, cornstarch, lemon juice, vanilla bean paste, and salt to a large bowl and stir gently to combine.

-Roll one piece of the dough on a lightly floured surface into a rectangle about 11x15.
+Roll the larger piece of the dough on a lightly floured surface into a rectangle about 11x15.
 Gently tuck it into a metal quarter sheet pan, letting the excess hang over the sides.
 Roll the other piece of dough into a rectangle about 10x14.

 Pour the cherries into the dough lined pan and top with other piece of dough.
 Gently fold the bottom dough up and over the top and press gently.
 Refrigerate the pie until the crust is firm, about 15 minutes.